 Basically, in the kitchen, as in marriage, learning to be flexible will be a great asset.

-The original version of this post by Kelsey Butler was published on December 21, 2017; it has been updated by Chowhound Editors with new text, links, and images.
+The original version of this post by Kelsey Butler was published in 2017; it has been updated by Chowhound Editors with new text, links, and images.

 Header image courtesy of Amazon.